 EUROCROWD representatives or third-party auditors assigned by the EUROCROWD Executive Board may carry out an audit on compliance procedures adopted by any Member and shall have at all times access to any relevant information from such Member in this respect.

 EUROCROWD reserves the right to deliver from time to time its own and independent rating on compliance performance by each Member with respect to procedures referred to in sections 2.1 to 2.3.
 Such rating shall be adopted by the EUROCROWD Executive Board after discussions with said Member and disclosed on the EUROCROWD’s website subject to the Member’s prior acceptance.

 In case of a dispute between EUROCROWD Members, parties will always seeking a negotiated solution.
 Upon written demand by all parties, EUROCROWD Members may appoint a mediator in order to help Members reach an amicable settlement.

 3.1 Effective date – duration

 This Code of Conduct will enter into force on 1st July 2015 for an indefinite period of time.

-This Code of Conduct can be amended, supplemented or changed by decision of the ECN Executive Board.
-Any amendment shall apply from the date of its publication on the ECN website, save anything to the contrary.
+This Code of Conduct can be amended, supplemented or changed by decision of the EUROCROWD Executive Board.
+Any amendment shall apply from the date of its publication on the EUROCROWD website, save anything to the contrary.